Time value of at the money vs. in the money options

 It would cost you zero (not considering commissions and fees).
 What will be your result under different scenarios?

-- If Bank of America stays at or under 20 by expiration of the options, you get nothing and both options are worthless.
-But you also don’t lose anything.
+- If Ford stays at or under 20 by expiration of the options, you get nothing and both options are worthless.
+But you also don't lose anything.
 Result is zero.

-- If Bank of America ends up somewhere between 20 and 40 by expiration, your 20 strike call will be worth the stock price less 20 (your net cash inflow when you exercise the option and sell the stock immediately).
+- If Ford ends up somewhere between 20 and 40 by expiration, your 20 strike call will be worth the stock price less 20 (your net cash inflow when you exercise the option and sell the stock immediately).
 The 40 strike call will be worthless.
-You’ve made a profit.
+You've made a profit.

 Under any circumstances, you either make a profit or end up break-even.
 Anyone want a riskless free profit opportunity?